thegetty/quire-docs/content/documentation/figure-images.md

 {{< q-class "box warning" >}}

-- You can organize your images in the If your figures are organized in sub-directories within your `static/img/` directory, they should appear as part of the file path under `src`, otherwise, only the filename is needed.
+- You can organize your images in the If your figures are organized in sub-directories within your `static/img/` directory.
+They should appear as part of the file path under `src`, otherwise, only the filename is needed.

 {{< /q-class >}}